OpenSourceEconomics/econ-project-templates/docs/source/getting_started/cookiecutter_dialogue.md

    Selecting this option only installs pytask-Stata to the environment.
    ```

-   **add_tox** -- Whether to add configuration files that allow testing of your project
-   using tox.

    **add_github_actions** -- Whether to add GitHub actions configuration files.

    **add_codecov** -- Whether to add configuration files to collect the testing coverage